 May be admitted on the basis of a relevant professional qualification or professional experience approved by the Dean (or representative) to be equivalent to a bachelor’s degree.

-The programme is committed to principles of equity, social justice, empowerment and community participation and ownership.
+The programme is also committed to the principles of equity, social justice, empowerment as well as community participation and ownership.
+All courses are offered via flexible learning, including a mix of block courses on campus and online, or blended learning.

 Or alternative optional courses approved by the Associate Dean Postgraduate.

 The outcomes for graduates of the Postgraduate Diploma in Public Health are outlined in the Graduate Profile below.